mabdinur/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 }
 ```

-As seen in the setup of SecondService, create implement the TraceInterceptor interface to wrap requests to the SecondServiceController in a span.
+As seen in the setup of SecondService, implement the TraceInterceptor interface to wrap requests to the SecondServiceController in a span.
 Then register this new handler by extending the HandlerInterceptor.
 In effect, we will be taking a copy of the InterceptorConfig.java and ControllerTraceInterceptor.java defined in SecondService and adding it to FirstService.
 These files are referenced [here](#create-controller-interceptor).

 #### Create Client Http Request Interceptor

 Next, we will configure the ClientHttpRequestInterceptor to intercept all client HTTP requests made using RestTemplate.

-To propagate the span context from FirstService to SecondService we must inject the trace id and trace state into the outgoing request header.
+To propagate the span context from FirstService to SecondService we must inject the trace parent and trace state into the outgoing request header.
 In section 1 this was done using the helper class HttpUtils.
 In this section, we will implement the ClientHttpRequestInterceptor interface and register this interceptor in our application.

 Include the two classes below to your FirstService project to add this functionality: